siardv/join_liss/README.md

 ```

+To do:
-To do, add function to:
+* Add function to:
   - download files silently in the background;
   - extract of a subset of waves and variables;
   - determine the optimal sequence of waves considering attrition and dropouts;
   - resolve violations of the temporal homogeneity assumption in either all or a defined subset of items (i.e., inconsistencies in time-invariant variables);
   - create a wide data file;
   - resolve typos and misspellings;
   - impute missing data.
+* Create a package including the above functions.